Linear average-case complexity of algorithmic problems in groups: The word problem in free products of groups

 By Lemma \ref{number}, there are more than $\frac{1}{2}(2m)^{s_i}$ different words $v_i$ of length $s_i$, where $|s_i - \lfloor \frac{p_i}{2}\rfloor| \le 1$, such that the geodesic form $g_i$ of $v_i$ in $A \ast B$ has length $> c_1 s_i$.

-{ Let $v_i$ and $v_i'$ be two words like that.
-If the last letter of the geodesic form $g_i$ of $v_i$ and the first letter of the geodesic form $g_i'$ of $v_i'$ are from different alphabets, then, if $g_i$ and $g_i'$ are of length $\ge c_1s_i$, the length of the geodesic word $g_i g_i'$ has length $> c_1s_i$ and has a letter $b$ from the $B$-alphabet surrounded by letters of the $A$-alphabet.
+Let $v_i$ and $v_i'$ be two words like that.
+If the last letter of the geodesic form $g_i$ of $v_i$ and the first letter of the geodesic form $g_i'$ of $v_i'$ are from different alphabets, then, if $g_i$ and $g_i'$ are of length $\ge c_1s_i$, the length of the geodesic word $g_i g_i'$ has length $> c_1s_i$ and has a letter $b$ from the $B$-alphabet at the concatenation of $g_i$ and $g_i'$.

-This letter $b$ will still be there after any reduction of the word $u_i=v_iv_i'$ to the standard form, and moreover the letter $b$ will be at a distance $\ge c_1s_i - 1$ from the beginning as well as from the end of $u_i$.
+A letter from the $B$-alphabet (we keep the same notation $b$ for it) will still be there after any reduction of the word $u_i=v_iv_i'$ to the standard form, and moreover the letter $b$ will be at a distance $\ge c_1s_i - 1$ from the beginning as well as from the end of $u_i$.

-If the last letter of $g_i$ and the first letter of $g_i'$ are from the same alphabet (say, from the $A$-alphabet), then, by inserting between them a letter $u$ from the $B$-alphabet, we will again get a $B$-letter surrounded by $A$-letters, and it will be at a distance $\ge c_1s_i - 1$ from the beginning as well as from the end of $u_i$.}
+If the last letter of $g_i$ and the first letter of $g_i'$ are from the same alphabet (say, from the $A$-alphabet), then, by inserting between them a letter $u$ from the $B$-alphabet, we will again get a $B$-letter surrounded by $A$-letters, and it will be at a distance $\ge c_1s_i - 1$ from the beginning as well as from the end of $u_i$.

 The number of words $u_i$ like that is greater than $c_3 (2m)^{s_i}$ for some positive constant $c_3$ because $v_i$ and $v_i'$ were selected from a set that contains more than half of the words of length $s_i$.